zxol/airbnbapi/README.md

 ```

 ### CALENDAR
-> Public availability and price data on a listing.
-The count variable is the duration in months.
+> Public availability and price data on a listing.  `count` is the duration in months.
 ```javascript
 airbnb.getPublicListingCalendar({
     id: 109834757,